A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Abstract

 \section{Abstract}

-In this paper, we study the Lagrangian aspects of the inhomogeneous incompressible Euler equation (IIE in short).
+In this paper, we study the inhomogeneous incompressible Euler equation (IIE in short) from a Lagrangian perspective.
 We establish a geodesic description of this equation and discuss the associated geometric structures.
 We also find the derivation of IIE from the Hamilton-Pontryagin action principle and derive the corresponding Lagrangian formulation.
-Appealing to this Lagrangian perspective, we prove Lagrangian analyticity of IIE.
+A byproduct is a new vorticity formulation of IIE.
+We also prove the Lagrangian analyticity of IIE using our Lagrangian representation formula.